Young people transitioning into education and employment

 Examining how labour market inequalities are rooted in the differential experiences of young people in the education system and investigating how the pathways to employment are patterned by ethnically marked choice and constraints in post-compulsory education provision.

 Researchers: Ken Clark, Steve Nolan

-We aim to use this research and evidence from previous recessions, which tended to affect younger people more severely, to highlight the need for ethnicity and race to feature at the heart of the policy response to the COVID-19 crisis.
+This project used research and evidence from previous recessions, which tended to affect younger people more severely, to highlight the need for ethnicity and race to feature at the heart of the policy response to the COVID-19 crisis.

-COVID-19 and apprenticeship policy for ethnic minority young people
+Briefing paper: Covid 19 and apprenticeship policy for ethnic minority young people

 Apprenticeships are a key route into employment for young people.
 This CoDE/Runnymede briefing explores how apprenticeships policy can support young people from ethnic minorities right at the start of their working lives.

-Young ethnic minorities bear brunt of recessions, and it’s happening again – here’s how to stop it
+Article: Young ethnic minorities bear brunt of recessions, and it’s happening again – here’s how to stop it

 This article in The Conversation shows the disproportionate impact of economic downturns on young people from ethnic minorities, provides evidence that this pattern is repeating as a result of COVID-19 and recommends actions for policymakers to avoid increasing inequalities.

 Webinar: Tackling the crisis of ethnic minority youth unemployment